 Youth Volunteers Youth volunteers are high school students who are interested in giving back to their community while learning meaningful leadership and job skills.
 Youth volunteers are valuable role models for younger members and often are assisting them with programs, homework, & sports in addition to special planned activities by our Teen staff.

 All Youth Volunteers must be a current member of the Boys & Girls Clubs of Santa Monica or commit to volunteer for 30 hours within a 3 month period.
 To become a member, click here.
-Youth Volunteers are enrolled in our Leaders in Training Program, and report to the Director of Volunteer Services, Jessica Rubecindo.
-All participants in the LIT program are expected to attend a weekly meeting with Jessica, where they go over program expectations, skills for working with younger members and the community, and upcoming volunteer opportunities.
+Youth Volunteers are enrolled in our Leaders in Training Program, and report to the Teen Director or Branch Director at their site.
+All participants in the LIT program will go over program expectations, skills for working with younger members and the community, and upcoming volunteer opportunities with their direct supervisor.

 Questions?
 For more information about the Youth Volunteer program, please contact our Director of Volunteer Services Jessica Rubecindo, at firstname.lastname@example.org.

 Individual Volunteers Looking for an opportunity to give back to your community and gain a wealth of experience in return?
 Are you interested in making a difference in the lives of youth in your community?
 If you answered “yes” you are just the type of adult we are looking for as a volunteer.